 Using “green screen” can open up a world of fun and creative possibilities.
 Learn important principles and best practices to help you make the best creative choice for your videos as well as what to avoid doing in your video presentations.

 Dispelling the Buzzwords “Be Authentic” on video.
 Often we present using our numerous “selves” to different groups of people in an attempt to control and manipulate what others think about us.

 When people hear the word “script” they typically think of it as being “the words” that get spoken, but a video script goes way beyond that.

 The Rule of Thirds teaches us how to create pleasing and interesting compositions within the camera frame.
 Get great visuals in your video presentations.
 Learn how to easily apply the “Rule of Thirds” and the powerful eye-tracking “F” in your videos.

 Anyone can put themselves on Video.
 But NOT Everyone is W-a-t-c-h-a-b-l-e!
-Develop your on-camera mindset and be more confident on video.
+Develop your on-camera mindset.
 Apply these Pro Tips before your next video shoot to appear more confident, lively, and watchable on Video!

 Easy to apply studio lighting tips for your video presentations.
 One of the most common mistakes I see is that most people do not appreciate how important it is to light themselves properly.
 Lighting is a powerful tool and it can create either a positive or a negative first impression on your viewers.

 Manage your first impressions on video.
 “Within a few seconds, people have judged your social and economic level, your level of education, and even your level of success.

 Your target audience is who you “market” your video presentations to.
 You may choose to “sell” to people on the outer rings that surround this bull’s-eye, however realize that your video presentations will be far more effective if you focus your aim on a small, clearly defined target audience.